 • Salt.
 Just a touch of salt balances out the sweetness and really brings out the pumpkin flavor.

-pie crust
+Pie crust

 Every pie deserves a tender, flaky, delicious pie crust.
 My homemade pie crust is made with just 4 ingredients and it turns out tender, flaky and so delicious.
 It’s easy to make and only takes about 20 minutes hands-on time.
 Click here for all of my tips and tricks!

-For this pie recipe, you will need to par-bake (blind bake) the pie crust for 10 minutes.
+For this pie recipe, you will need to par-bake (blind bake) the pie dough for 10 minutes.
 This term simply means to bake the pie crust for a short amount of time before adding the filling.
 Blind baking isn’t necessary for every pie, but I recommend doing it for this recipe to ensure that the bottom of the crust stays nice and crisp.

 Once you have the pie crust dough in the pie dish and have pricked holes in the dough with a fork, you’ll want to place parchment or aluminum foil over the crust, then fill the empty pie crust with the weights, beans or rice.
 I really like using these pie weights.
 They are inexpensive and work great.
 You’ll need two packs for a standard pie crust recipe.